 You must have heard the term ‘Digital Workplace’ doing the rounds lately.
 Various organisations are more and more inclined towards a new type of work space – the digital workplace, where advances in technology such as virtual meetings, social media apps, and instant messaging tools are incorporated into the physical work environment.

-The benefits of the digital workplace are vast, particularly with remote working a popular option these days, employees are more than empowered with features that provide a tailored work experience and enhance communication.
+The benefits of digital workplace set-ups are vast, particularly with remote working a popular option these days, employees are more than empowered with features that provide a tailored work experience and enhance communication.

 The rise of the digital workplace is nothing new.
 The digital workplace already existed in some ways or another, once organisations started using any sort of digital technology within their workplace.

 It all starts with understanding what a digital workplace is, so an organisation can take control over how it should work.

 With its many definitions, one of the earliest is attributed to Paul Miller’s book, The Digital Workplace, where he defines digital workplace as the technology-enabled environment that allows an organisation to be independent on location.

 As it evolved over the decade, a more commonly used definition for digital workplace is from James Robertson of Step Two:

 “A holistic set of tools, platforms and environments for work, delivered in a coherent, usable and productive way.”

 You can see that with this definition, the focus of a modern digital workplace is more on employee experience and the environment in which they work.

 Setting up a modern digital workplace involves building a clearly defined digital workplace strategy.
 And a great digital workplace strategy starts with laying out business objectives before moving on to identifying technological priorities.
 When you set what’s relevant to your organisation before selecting the digital tools, you can define how engagement, productivity, and efficiency can be achieved.
 According to Deloitte, a digital workplace framework includes four components: